byu-cs-236-classroom-templates/project-1/README.md

 1. Write a test for both of the examples you used when you stepped through by hand
 1. Implement the `ID` FSM and run the test

-Look through the integration tests for some of the trickier tests, especially looking for inputs that will produce an `UNDEFINED` token like a weird string or an input that doesn't match the `ID` pattern.
+Look through the integration tests for some of the trickier tests.
+Especially look for inputs that will produce an `UNDEFINED` token like a weird string or an input that doesn't match the `ID` pattern.